wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

 Customize default users
 ^^^^^^^^^^^^^^^^^^^^^^^

 You can customize users on the Wazuh indexer container by mounting your own ``internal_users.yml``.
-The default password for the Wazuh indexer `admin` user can be changed to provide additional security:
+The default password for the Wazuh indexer administrator user can be changed to provide additional security:

 .. code-block:: console